-In this section, we leverage Arena and its DT representation to run and compare the results of some experimental use cases.
-The first one consists of a cellular networking system deployed with the srsRAN software suite, while the second comprises a GNU Radio-based Wi-Fi adversarial jamming scenario.
+In this section, we show outcomes of relevant experimental use cases run on both the Arena testbed, as well as on its DT representation.
+The first use case involves the deployment of a cellular networking system using the srsRAN software suite, while the second one encompasses a Wi-Fi adversarial jamming use case built on GNU Radio.